 Some people just don’t want to engage.
 They want to go to work, put in minimal time and effort, collect their paycheck, and go home.
 They don’t really want to work for you – and to be honest, you really don’t want them to either because, as research has proven, employee engagement matters to your bottom line.

 The Engagement fix: One of the great benefits that Engagement Multiplier clients derive is that as their company’s become more engaged, the disengaged employees who couldn’t care less do one of two things.
 They either buck their ideas up, get with the program, and become as engaged as the rest of the organization – or they take their disengagement elsewhere.
 Losing a disengaged employee is really no loss.
 As Simon Sinek famously said, “You don’t hire for skills, you hire for attitude.
 You can teach skills”.

 Hiring the wrong people in the first place

 Hey, it’s happened to the best of us.
 You found someone you think would be a great fit and they just weren’t!
 Their disengagement may not be an attitude problem as much as simply not connecting to your mission.

 The Engagement fix: Just like Engagement Multiplier, many of our clients have developed processes and strategies to test potential employees’ levels of engagement and alignment with their Purpose before making a hiring mistake.
-It’s wonderful cost, time and frustration saver!
+It’s a wonderful cost, time, and frustration saver!
 (Our secret to hiring?
 Kolbe assessments.)